ggeerraarrdd/shelfie/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have met the following requirements:

 * [Python](https://www.python.org/) (version 3.9 or higher)
 * [git](https://git-scm.com/) (for cloning the repository)